- « Back to Wise Practices

 About the Wise Practice

-Women’s Safety Audits (WSAs) are crucial to assessing the safety and accessibility of a city and its public spaces for women and people of other equity-seeking genders.
+Women’s Safety Audits (WSAs) are crucial to assessing the safety and accessibility of a city and its public spaces for women and other vulnerable groups.
 A safety audit consists of a group of women walking in public spaces of their neighbourhood (a street, a public square, a park, etc.) to identify the physical and social characteristics that make these places safe or unsafe.
 The safety walks are conducted before and after dark to see how public spaces are transformed at night.
 Essentially participatory in character, the audits identify the spaces that are unsafe for the vulnerable groups, as well as the factors causing the lack of safety or the exclusion of these groups.
 The identification of problems allows us to make very specific proposals to the decision-makers to improve the safety of our streets and that of the public spaces in the neighborhood.

 Goal 1: Prevent and eliminate all forms of violence and harassment against women and girls in private and public spaces, including trafficking and sexual and other types of exploitation (NUA 13c, 39; SDG 5.2; CEDAW article 6).

 In 2013, a phone-based application called Safetipin was launched in Delhi.
 The app is used to quantify data points related to safety perceptions and experiences and provides a Safety Score for a place or area.
 In the app, each audit appears as a pin, and each point gets uploaded immediately and is then available for anyone to see.
 The red pins signify unsafe points, orange a bit safer and green pins would indicate relatively safe points.
-Until 2022, this app has performed 339,378 audits in 65 cities in 16 countries worldwide.

 In Delhi, data collected through WSAs were used by government authorities to address gaps in city infrastructure and services.
 For example, 40,000 dark spots were identified on 421 stretches of roads.
 East Delhi and North Delhi Municipal Corporations undertook the responsibility to fix the street lights with government budget allocations.